tinosteinort/tiny-app-platform/README.md

 ssh-copy-id -i ~/.ssh/<mykey> <user>@<host>
 ```

+You have to create the `remoteAppBase` folder on the server manually.

 ### Simplify usage on client side
 To get this thing running `ssh` and `scp` is used multiple times for a command.
 So, to not enter
 the credentials every time, enter your credentials for the ssh-agent: